FOREX-Swedish crown softens after market sees Riksbank dovishness, euro rebounds

 It faces dwindling and tough options to turn around its business with the creation of a "bad bank" or asset sales possibilities, a source familiar with the matter told Reuters.

 However, "the broader spillover impact looks limited - other regional bank shares have held up better - and the market sees it as an isolated incident.
-That’s why we’ve seen a bit of a bounce in risk assets and the dollar giving back some of yesterday's gains," said Hardman.
+That’s why we’ve seen a bit of a bounce in risk assets and the dollar giving back some of yesterday's gains," said Lee Hardman, seneior currency analyst at MUFG.

 Investor attention will firmly be on the slate of central bank meetings in the next few weeks with the Bank of Japan, under the new Governor Kazuo Ueda, holding its policy meeting later this week.